IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-20-Idyllic Keycarp - Build Guide.md

 ### Build Guide with Pictures - Plate and the PCB

-Before we get to the case, I recommend starting with the baic keyboard stuff.
-I.e. Soldering, Lubing Stabs, Testing PCB ect ect.
+Before we get to the case, I recommend starting with the basic keyboard stuff. i.e. soldering, lubing stabs, testing the PCB, ect.

 Only the Acrylic needs to be peeled; the Polypropylene plate does not need peeling.